 Some messaging apps display the date of recent messages as "Today", "Yesterday", "Tuesday", "Monday", etc. and only display the full date for messages over 7 days old.
 In this case, if you want to capture messages less than a week old, you would need to wait until they are over a week old in order to capture the full date.

-As well as allowing text messages to be sent, most messaging services allow files to be sent which usually appear as thumbnails (which can be tapped to download the file).
+Note: as well as allowing text messages to be sent, most messaging services allow files to be sent which usually appear as thumbnails (which can be tapped to download the file).
 It will usually be necessary to load the file separately using whatever method is appropriate for the file type.

 You may be able to obtain some relevant documents to load from public sources